-Part 3 Bank Conservation Area
+Part 3: Bank Conservation Area

-3.1 Context

-- 3.1.1 The conservation area contains the settlement of Bank, which is situated to the southwest of Lyndhurst and south of the main A35 route through the Forest.
-It contains a conservation area which was first designated in 1981 and later revised in 1999. - 3.1.2 The population of Bank is a very small part of the total population of 3,023 of the parish of Lyndhurst (Hampshire county Council's small Area Population Forecasts).
+- 3.1 Context - 3.1.1 The area falls within the parish of Lyndhurst and contains a conservation area which was first designated in 1981 and later revised in 1999. - 3.2 Location, setting and population - 3.2.1 The conservation area contains the settlement of Bank, which is situated to the southwest of Lyndhurst and south of the main A35 route through the Forest. - 3.2.2 The population of Bank is a very small part of the total population of 3,023 of the parish of Lyndhurst (Hampshire county Council's small Area Population Forecasts).
 The economy of the hamlet was formerly linked to agriculture with a number of dispersed dwellings sandwiched between the Forest edge and the parklands of the former Cuffnells House and Wilverley House.
 It is possible that the inhabitants were involved with servicing these two large estates and their associated farms.
-Today the settlement has developed into a commuter village with few direct links to its agricultural origins. - 3.1.3 The hamlet has no community facilities other than the Oak Inn.

-3.2 Topography and landscape

-- 3.2.1 The conservation area is located to the southwest of Lyndhurst and is a long linear hamlet mainly on the western side of a country lane running through the settlement from the A35 and returning in a curve through parkland back to Lyndhurst. - 3.2.2 The settlement is in the heart of the New Forest which has a diversity of landscapes, natural beauty and amenity value.
+Today the settlement has developed into a commuter village with few direct links to its agricultural origins. - 3.2.3 The hamlet has no community facilities, other than the Oak Inn. - 3.3 Topography and landscape - 3.3.1 The conservation area is located to the southwest of Lyndhurst and is a long linear hamlet mainly on the western side of a country lane running through the settlement from the A35 and returning in a curve through the parkland back to Lyndhurst. - 3.3.2 The settlement is in the heart of the New Forest which has a diversity of landscapes, natural beauty and amenity value.
 The combination of heathland, mire and pasture woodland has a unique cultural identity and forms the largest remaining tract of this habitat type in lowland Europe.
-The conservation area lies towards the centre of this special landscape area where the dominant pattern of local biodiversity and vegetation reflects over a thousand years of encroachment and agricultural exploitation of the Forest edge. - 3.2.3 To the north of the settlement is the rising ground of Lyndhurst Hill.
-To the east the arable fields and pasture associated with the parklands of the former Cuffnells and Wilverley parks and to the south and west the Forest edge wood pastures and woodland of Gritnam Wood.
+The conservation area lies towards the centre of this special landscape area where the dominant pattern of local biodiversity and vegetation reflects over a thousand years of encroachment and agricultural exploitation of the Forest edge. - 3.3.3 To the north of the settlement is the rising ground of Lyndhurst Hill.
+To the east the arable fields and pasture associated with the parklands of the former Cuffnells and Wilverley parks, and to the south and west the Forest edge wood pastures and woodland of Gritnam Wood.